 Wireless phone charging has become quite common these days.
 It is a technology which has come a long way in creating a wide ecosystem of different wireless charging devices and not just our smartphones.
 These can be used not only at public businesses but also at homes.

 Before going deeper into this, you should also know how wireless chargers work.
 By eliminating the use of cables and connectors, wireless charging has a lot of advantages over wired chargers.
 In this fast changing ‘smart world’, we need ‘smart chargers’ to charge our ‘smart phones’.

-So What Are The Advantages of Wireless Phone Charging?
+What Are The Advantages of Wireless Phone Charging?

-- Convenience: The number one benefit of having wireless charging is that you will never have to deal with cords again.
+The number one benefit of having wireless charging is that you will not have to deal with cords again.
 It leaves the need of messy cords and makes it much simpler by just letting you drop your phone at the charging station.

-- Multiple Device Charging: Today, we may have several smartphones in the same room.
+Today, we may have several smartphones in the same room.
 Usually, most smartphones have the same chargers; there can still be a difference when it comes to Apple and Android phones.
 Having a wireless charging pad can allow you to charge different smartphones simultaneously.

-And The Disadvantages of Wireless Phone Charging Are
+The Disadvantages of Wireless Phone Charging Are

-- Performance: One of the reasons why wireless charging is not fully integrated is that it still lacks efficiency compared to traditional chargers.
+One of the reasons why wireless charging is not fully integrated is that it still lacks efficiency compared to traditional chargers.
 There are certain wireless chargers which simply cannot reach the same efficiency level as compared to traditional ones, which can make the charging process slower.

-- Mobility: It is the signals transmitted between your mobile phones and the charger which are wireless, but you still need to plug the charging station to a wall.
+It is the signals transmitted between your mobile phones and the charger which are wireless, but you still need to plug the charging station to a wall.
 So, it makes the charging stations non-portable.

-- Compatibility: Although the same charging stations can be used for different devices, there are people who have witnessed an issue with the same.
-There have also been compatibility issues with some smartphones not being attracted to draw in power from the power station.
+Although the same charging stations can be used for different devices, there are people who have witnessed an issue with the same.
+There are cases where people have reported to have faced problems with regards to charging varied devices.

 While comparing the pros and cons, wireless charging is convenient and is worth giving it a try.
 If you are planning to buy one for yourself, don’t forget to read 12 best wireless phone chargers